rudracodeshere/Learning_The_FrontEnd/README.md

-# Rudra Sharma's Portfolio Website
+# Rudra Sharma's Portfolio 😃

 This is a portfolio website that showcases my skills, projects, and hobbies as a second year BTech student in computer science and engineering at UPES.
 I specialize in full stack AI development and I'm passionate about learning new technologies and developing innovative solutions.